pvcraven/2017_web_security/source/ddos/ddos.rst

 ++++++++++++++++++++++
 * Attack came from many source IP addresses from around the world
 * Dyn's Engineering and Operations teams worked hard to mitigate attack
-* Traffic-shaping incoming traffic, application of internal filtering, and deployment of scrubbing services
+* Traffic-shaping incoming traffic, application of internal filtering, and deployment of scrubbing services  [Hil]_

 Example of Conducting a DDoS Attack
 -----------------------------------